Acute Gastritis

 Secondary syphilis of the stomach is a rare cause of gastritis.

 Phlegmonous gastritis is rare.
 The clinical diagnosis is usually established in the operating room, as these patients present with an acute abdominal emergency requiring immediate surgical exploration.
-Without appropriate therapy, it can progress to peritonitis and death.
+Without appropriate therapy, phlegmonous gastritis can progress to peritonitis and death.

-Viral infections can cause gastritis.
-Cytomegalovirus (CMV) is a common viral cause of gastritis.
-It is usually, but not always, encountered in individuals who are immunocompromised, including those with cancer, on immunosuppression medications, after transplants, and AIDS.
-Yamamoto et al described a case of gastritis due to concurrent infection with Epstein-Barr virus (EBV) and CMV in an immunocompetent adult.[1]
+Cytomegalovirus (CMV) rarely causes gastritis; its prevalence among CMV patients is unknown.[2]
+CMV gastritis is usually, but not always, encountered in individuals who are immunocompromised, including those with cancer, on immunosuppression medications, after transplants, and AIDS.
+Yamamoto and Sakai described a case of gastritis due to concurrent infection with Epstein-Barr virus (EBV) and CMV in an immunocompetent adult.[3]
 Gastric involvement can be localized or diffuse.
+CMV gastritis is essentially diagnosed by gastroscopy and biopsy because viral load and immunoglobulin (Ig) M level could be misleading.[2]

 Etiology